chop-dbhi/serrano/README.md

 #### Endpoints

-- `/api/fields/<pk>/dist/` - Defines a distribution between one or more `DataField`s
+- `/api/fields/:id/dist/` - Defines a distribution between one or more `DataField`s

 #### Parameters

 _dimension_

-- `<pk>` - Add a dimension to the distribution.
+- `:id` - Add a dimension to the distribution.
 Multiple dimensions can be provided using multiple GET parameters, e.g. `/api/fields/3/distribution/?dimension=4&dimension=6`

 _nulls_